Adityaa-Pratap-Singh/TIC-TAC-TOE/README.md

 # 🎮 Tic Tac Toe Game

 A simple and interactive **Tic Tac Toe** game built to demonstrate core programming concepts and logical thinking.
-This project is beginner-friendly, cleanly structured, and perfect for learning or showcasing on GitHub.
+This project is beginner-friendly, cleanly structured, and perfect for learning.

 ---